Evaluation of Grid-based Uncertainty Propagation for Collaborative Self-Calibration in Indoor Positioning Systems: Experimental Setup and Data Collection

-Reference coordinates were established using an optical Leica TS16 total station \cite{leica_TS16}.
-A surveying prism, mounted on a tripod together with each node whose position required referencing, served as the target for tachymeter measurements (see \cref{fig:realworld}).
+We established reference coordinates using an optical Leica TS16 total station.
+A surveying prism served as the target for tachymeter measurements (see \cref{fig:realworld}).
 The total station recorded precise coordinates of the prism, enabling creation of a local coordinate system based on predefined reference points in the environment.

-For compatibility with the proposed algorithm, a coordinate transformation involving both translation and rotation was implemented.
-In this transformation, two selected nodes define the positive x-axis, with the first node positioned at the coordinate system origin, consistent with the assumptions described in \cref{subsec:closed-form}.
-The outcome of this coordinate transformation is illustrated in \cref{fig:arrange_conf}, demonstrating two distinct node configurations that enable evaluation of anchor initialization sensitivity.
+For compatibility with the proposed algorithm, we applied a coordinate transformation.
+Two selected nodes define the positive x-axis, with the first node at the coordinate system origin, consistent with the assumptions in \cref{subsec:closed-form}. \Cref{fig:arrange_conf} illustrates the resulting four node configurations: two with pure LOS initialization and two with NLOS-contaminated initialization.
+This design enables systematic evaluation of anchor initialization sensitivity under varying propagation conditions.